USAJOBS/Help/faq/application/documents/resume/what-to-include.md

 tags: [application, resume, support-resume]
 ---

-Whether you're a current federal employee or new to the Federal Government, your resume is the primary way for you to communicate your education, skills and experience.
+Whether you're a current federal employee or new to the federal government, your resume is the primary way for you to communicate your education, skills and experience.

 ## Before you get started